r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.0.7 =
+Fix: removes wp_texturize that was breaking url strings on the front end.

 = 1.0.6 =
 Fix: Sky blocks were causing incredibly poor performance in VR.
 This is fixed by using a more optimized primitive for the skybox.